Alinaghi Alikhani

-Alinaghi Alikhani (علینقی عالیخانی; 21 January 1929 – 25 June 2019) was an Iranian economist who held government posts in the 1960s and was the first minister of economy.
-He also served as the Chancellor of Tehran University.
+Alinaghi Alikhani (علینقی عالیخانی; 21 January 1929 – 25 June 2019) was an Iranian economist who held government posts in the 1960s and was the first minister of economy of Iran.
+He also served as the chancellor of Tehran University.

 Early life and education

 Alikhani was born in Khamseh, near Abhar, Zanjan Province, on 21 January 1929.
-His father, Abedin Khan, was a Kazakh petty officer.
-Later he began to serve as the administrator of the lands in Khamseh and nearby regions owned by Reza Shah.
+His father, Abedin Khan, was a Kazakh petty officer, who later began to serve as the administrator of the lands in Khamseh and nearby areas owned by Reza Shah.
 The family moved to a village, Varamin, near Tehran where Alikhani was raised.

-Alikhani graduated from Tehran University with a bachelor's degree in law in 1949.
+In 1949, Alikhani graduated from Tehran University with a bachelor's degree in law.
 During his studies at the university he was part of an anti-communism group.
 He got a doctor of business administration in France.
 He also received a PhD degree in economics from Paris University.
 His thesis focused on the potential role of states in encouraging industrialisation.
 While attending Paris University the Savak officials proposed him to join the organization which Alikhani accepted.

 Career

-Alikhani returned to Iran in 1957 and started his career at the economic analysis department of Savak.
+Alikhani returned to Iran in 1957 and started his career at the economic analysis department of SAVAK.
 Next he worked at the National Oil Company and became a consultant to the Tehran Trade Chamber.
 Alikhani was made the minister of industry and commerce in 1963.
 Next he was named the minister of economy on 19 February 1963 when the ministry was first established.
 In fact, Alikhani was asked to involve in the establishment of the ministry of economy transforming the ministry of industry and commerce.
 The cabinet was headed by Prime Minister Asadollah Alam, and Jahangir Tafazzoli recommended him to appoint Alikhani to the post.